Sapphia15/hoxlib/README.md

 * `length` integer
 * `trength` integer

 Flattens a 4D coordinate to a 1D index.
+Some 1D arrays such as `col` use the flattened value of a 4D coordinate as the index for its elements.
+For example, the value of `model["col"][flatten(1,2,3,4,model["width"],model["height"],model["length"],model["trength"])]` is an integer array with the the rgb values of the hoxel at (1,2,3,4) in the model stored in the `model` variable.

 ---